mak-kirkland/chronicler/HELP.md

 ##### Grouping Fields into Columns
 -   `type: group`: Defines the rule as a group.
--   `render_as: columns`: Specifies that the group should be rendered as columns.
 -   `keys: [field1, field2]`: A list of the frontmatter keys to include in the group.

 ##### Full Example